0ptim/DeFiChainWiki/docs/auto/Vault_maxi.md

 After a few seconds, you should receive a telegram message which shows all the values that you configured.
 Please check and make sure that all values are as expected.

 ## Applying an update
+When created via Template, the update also works via the CloudFormationTemplate.

+To update go to your cloudformation stack https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks select your stack `defichain-vault-maxi` and click on “Update”

+If you only want to change some parameters, select `Use current template` and follow the process to the parameter form.

+If you want to update to the newest release of the script, select `Replace current template` and `Amazon S3 URL` fill in `https://defichain-maxi-public.s3.eu-central-1.amazonaws.com/defichain-cloudtemplate.json` for the URL.
+Click on “Next” and follow through the whole process.
+This will update all associated values in your stack.

+**This will also update the source code of your lambda in case that a new version was released.**

+*Be aware that an update via template sometimes removes your environment variables.
+We didn’t find out when this happens.
+Please remember your environmentVariables before the update and make sure that you check/reset them afterwards.*

 ## FAQ